memfault/interrupt/_drafts/gnu-make-guidelines.md

 	$(CC) -c $^ -o $@
 ```

-Use of `VPATH` can be a little confusing, and you can usually achieve the same
+I recommend avoiding use of `VPATH`.
+It's usually simpler to achieve the same
-out-of-tree behavior by putting the generated files in a build directory without
+out-of-tree behavior by outputting the generated files in a build directory
-needing `VPATH`.
+without needing `VPATH`.

 ## Recipe